TakiShiwa/donate-with-upi/README.md

 You can seamlessly use these buttons without having to clone the repository.
 Just follow the steps below to add them to your projects:

-1. **Choose a Button:** Browse the `button` directory to explore the different UPI donation button designs available.
-Each button has its own folder containing both SVG and PNG versions.
+1. **Choose a Button:** Browse the `button` directory to explore the SVG and PNG folder in there different UPI donation button designs available.

 2. **Copy the Image URL:** Right-click on the button image you want to use and select "Copy Image Address" or "Copy Image URL," depending on your browser.

 3. **Integrate the Button:** Now, simply paste the copied image URL into your project's README, website, or application.
 Use the markdown or HTML image syntax, depending on the format you prefer.
+Use SVG format as it's better quality than PNG.

    ### Example 1: Using SVG:
    ```markdown